Possible Benefits of Parsley in Health and Beauty

 - One handful of fresh parsley

 - A bit of warm water

 - 1 teaspoon of lemon juice

 - Cut the parsley as small as possible and grind it into a paste with the warm water (just a small amount) in a mortar and pestle.

 - In a separate bowl, mix the honey with the lemon juice and pour into the previous mixture.

-- Wash your skin with warm water and a neutral soap.
+- Wash your skin with warm water and neutral soap.

-- Apply the mask to the area you wish to treat and allow to set for 10 to 15 minutes.
+- Apply the mask to the area you wish to treat and leave on for 10 to 15 minutes.